MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ms.date: 11/1/2023
 ---

-# Vector Store in Azure Cosmos DB for MongoDB vCore
+# Vector Store in vCore-based Azure Cosmos DB for MongoDB

 [!INCLUDE[MongoDB vCore](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

-Use the Integrated Vector Database in Azure Cosmos DB for MongoDB vCore to seamlessly connect your AI-based applications with your data that's stored in Azure Cosmos DB.
+Use the Integrated Vector Database in Azure Cosmos DB for MongoDB (vCore) to seamlessly connect your AI-based applications with your data that's stored in Azure Cosmos DB.
 This integration can include apps that you built by using [Azure OpenAI embeddings](/azure/ai-services/openai/tutorials/embeddings).
-The natively integrated vector database enables you to efficiently store, index, and query high-dimensional vector data that's stored directly in Azure Cosmos DB for MongoDB vCore, along with the original data from which the vector data is created.
+The natively integrated vector database enables you to efficiently store, index, and query high-dimensional vector data that's stored directly in Azure Cosmos DB for MongoDB (vCore), along with the original data from which the vector data is created.
 It eliminates the need to transfer your data to alternative vector stores and incur additional costs.

 ## What is a vector store?